Project Summary

 Background

 The mitigation of antimicrobial resistance (AMR) is a global public health priority.
 Although it is acknowledged that AMR is a complex issue that is not easily resolved, the utilization of antimicrobial drugs (AMD) in animal agriculture is often implicated as a contributor to emerging AMR microorganisms.
 Several AMDs considered critically important to human medicine (flouroquinolones, third‐generation cephalosporins, and macrolides) are commonly employed in beef production and subsequently, significant pressure is being placed on the industry to reduce and/or eliminate their use.
 Specifically, the use of Tylosin (Tylan; a macrolide) in the diets of finishing cattle to reduce liver abscess rates has drawn extensive scrutiny, and widespread calls to eliminate it from cattle feeding regimens have been made.
 As such, efforts to identify effective alternatives are needed.
-However, the development of alternative prevention strategies is inhibited by a limited understanding of the comprehensive drivers of liver abscesses in finishing cattle (Nagaraja et al., 1999).
+However, the development of alternative prevention strategies is inhibited by a limited understanding of the comprehensive drivers of liver abscesses in finishing cattle.
 Briefly, although Tylosin utilization reduces liver abscess rates in finishing cattle, its supplementation does not fully eradicate abscesses.
 Furthermore, industry wide, there exists tremendous variation in liver abscess rates among cattle fed diets supplemented with Tylosin—suggesting that the onset of an abscess is more complex and likely a result of several microbiological co‐factors.
 Efforts to understand the complexity of the microbiological origins of liver abscesses in cattle fed Tylosin versus those that are not supplemented with Tylosin will facilitate the targeted development of effective alternative mitigation strategies.
 In the face of losing this vital tool in beef production, tremendous focus has been placed on identifying an alternative solution that does not sacrifice animal health or productivity.
 However, in order to competently identify an alternative, a more comprehensive understanding of the microbiological variables influencing liver abscess rates should be established.

 Therefore, the objective of this study was to utilize newly developed technologies to provide a more comprehensive perspective on the microbiological differences of cattle supplemented with Tylosin versus those fed diets without Tylosin supplementation.
-With this understanding, it was hypothesized that more targeted and effective Tylosin‐ alternatives can be developed and implemented in commercial beef production.
+With this understanding, it was hypothesized that more targeted and effective Tylosin‐alternatives can be developed and implemented in commercial beef production.

 Methodology

-Study population: Pens of commercial cattle from feedlots within three geographical regions of the U.S. (Colorado, Texas, and California) housing cattle fed diets with and without Tylosin were utilized for this study.
+Study Population: Pens of commercial cattle from feedlots within three geographical regions of the U.S. (Colorado, Texas, and California) housing cattle fed diets with and without Tylosin were utilized for this study.
 The research team worked with each feedlot to identify pens of cattle which were approaching their finishing date.
 Care was taken to select pens of cattle (n = 4/treatment group) with similar characteristics (i.e. breed, weight, harvest date, background, days on feed, etc.).
 Similarly, to reduce variations due to season, pens of cattle were selected so that harvest dates occurred within the same season (Spring 2016).
 Cattle from all feedlot locations were fed a high‐grain diet and subjected to normal production practices respective to their feeding program.

 In‐Plant Sampling: Cattle were shipped to commercial processing facilities for harvest within two days following feedlot sample collection.
 From each pen (n = 4/feedlot), a convenience sample of twenty randomly selected sides were used for collection of subiliac lymph nodes (SLN) immediately after harvest.
 Lymph nodes and their external fascia were placed in sterile sample bags and transported to CSU in an insulated cooler maintained at 4 to 6°C until further processing.
+Similarly, within each pen, abscessed (n = 5/pen) and non‐abscessed (n = 5/pen) livers were identified for sample collection.
+A segment containing the abscess was utilized for abscessed livers while a subsection of the hepatic vein was used for sampling of non‐abscessed livers.
+Liver samples were maintained in sterile sample bags at 4 to 6°C during transportation to and storage at CSU.
+Additionally, liver scores and abscess rates were recorded for all pens.

-Microbial Analysis of Fecal Samples: Fecal samples were subjected to enumeration and isolation of Enterococcus and generic Escherichia coli in addition to isolation of Salmonella spp using standardized methodologies.
+Microbial Analysis of Fecal Samples: Fecal samples were subjected to enumeration and isolation of Enterococcus and generic Escherichia coli in addition to isolation of Salmonella spp. using standardized methodologies.
 Colonies morphologically representative of Enterococcus, generic E. coli, and Salmonella spp. were placed into tryptic soy broth (TSB) containing 10% glycerol and frozen (‐80°C) until determination of antimicrobial susceptibility (described below).
 Those samples not exhibiting typical Salmonella morphology after plating on selective media were considered “negative” and no further work was performed.

 Findings